CHI 2023 registration is now open

 10:30 Coffee Break DC / Posters / LBW / Comps DC / Posters / LBW / Comps Coffee Break

-*NB: Presentation time for papers, journals, alt.chi and case studies will be 10 minutes plus 3 minutes Q&A. Presentation video length for these venues can be 7-10 minutes long.
+• Presentation time for papers, journals, alt.chi and case studies will be 10 minutes plus 3 minutes Q&A

 Explore Hamburg (Tuesday, April 25, from 6pm)